billyc/billyc.github.io/moia.md

 ## Time spent

-Since you are evaluating my work I also thought it would be helpful to help you know how long this took.
+Since you are evaluating my work, I also thought it would be helpful to help you know how long this took.

 - 0:30 Plan initial approach (pen/paper)
 - 0:45 Writing Python script to get initial pooling rate
 - 0:30 Debugging and tracing to see if 0.70 rate was actually correct

+These additional tasks were performed after I produces the pooling rate above.

 - 0:15 Write utilization rate code
 - 0:15 Post-process event file for input to DRT animation
 - 0:15 Copy animation files to server & viz setup